orbeon/orbeon-forms-doc/installation/README.md

 ## Hardware requirements

-Orbeon Forms is best installed on hardware with:
+Orbeon Forms is best installed on hardware with the following minimal requirements:

 * CPU
     * 4-core (or more) Intel Core i7 or better (desktop-grade)
     * 4-core (or more) Intel Xeon (server-grade)
 * RAM
-    * 1.5 GB of RAM available to the Java Virtual Machine (JVM heap size)
+    * 2 GB of RAM (or more) available to the Java Virtual Machine (JVM heap size)

+These are indicative, as the amount of CPU and RAM needed varies depending on the number of forms, their size, as well as the number of concurrent users.

 _NOTE: As of 2015, we don't recommend AMD CPUs, which tend to be 2-4 times slower than Intel CPUs per core._